 Mold Types to Fit Your Production Volume

 ICOMold is a plastic injection molding company that offers a variety of choices in plastic injection mold types, depending on the quantity of parts you need manufactured.
-From a low-cost steel prototype mold with a warranty of 10,000 cycles, to an unlimited production mold with a lifetime warranty, we give you various options to fit your part production quantity and budget.
 Depending on how many plastic parts you want to produce with your mold, our engineers will select the appropriate steel material for it, and you’ll get a tooling life warranty for the amount of your production volume.
 If you choose our production mold option, we provide a lifetime warranty for unlimited production.
 As long as we are making the parts for you in our production facilities, we will maintain, refurbish or replace the tool as needed at our cost.
 P-20 is a general purpose mold steel designed for the plastic mold industry, and it is the steel we use for production molds.
 However, other types of steel are also used for molds designed for fewer cycles.
-For in-house molds, the customer owns the tooling and ICOMold owns the mold frame.
-For export molds, the customer gets the mold frame with the tooling.
+For in-house molds, the customer owns the tooling and mold frame.
+(For export molds, the customer receives the mold frame with the tooling).